Home/Journal

 • Descale the shower head, taps, and toilet.

 • Clean grout, tiles, and sealant.
-Remove any mould — a mould spray and an old toothbrush work well.
+Remove any mould — a mould spray and old toothbrush work well.

-• Clean mirrors and any glass shelving.
+• Clean mirrors and glass shelving.

 • Clean the extractor fan.